KaveIO/Eskapade/docs/source/tutorial_jupyter.rst

 but in the end it depends on your setup.

-*Intermezzo: you can run bash commands in jupyter by prepending the command with a !*
+*Intermezzo: you can run bash commands in Jupyter by prepending the command with a !*

 Now run the cells in the notebook and check if the macro runs properly.
 The output be something like::